Introduction to Sixth Form

 Hedingham offers the right courses for you

-Hedingham Sixth Form offers a broad range of academic and vocational courses which cater for students of all abilities.
+Hedingham Sixth Form offers a broad range of academic, Vocational and BTEC courses which cater for students of all abilities.

 We help you to choose a programme of courses which suits your individual needs.